IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Indicators and benchmarks
 > States parties are **obliged to monitor effectively the implementation of measures to comply with article 2, paragraph 2**, of the Covenant.
 Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
 National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^56]

-> National policies and strategies should identify appropriate indicators and benchmarks on the right to equal enjoyment by men and women of economic, social and cultural rights in order to **effectively monitor** the implementation by the State party of its obligations under the Covenant in this regard.
-Disaggregated statistics, provided within specific time frames, are necessary to measure the progressive realization of economic, social and cultural rights by men and women, where appropriate

 #### Right to information
 Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.
 Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.

 ### National Plan of Action